 - Ask students what children need?
 Students then brainstorm a list of what children need physically, intellectually, emotionally and socially from their parents and/or caregivers.
 I ask them to list as many as they can per category.

-- Then show the video titled What Children Need for inspiration and have students see how many words and phrases they have in comparison to the clip.
+- Then show the video titled “How to be a Great Parent” for inspiration and have students see how many words and phrases they have in comparison to the clip.
 They may add a couple of words from the video to their lists to round them out, but must make sure they have a variety of their own as well.
 If students get stuck, they can turn to class notes and resources for help.

 - Printed Copies of Silhouettes (see attachment below)